zephyrproject-rtos/zephyr/boards/nxp/mimxrt1160_evk/doc/index.rst

 ----------------

 Install the :ref:`linkserver-debug-host-tools` and make sure they are in your search path.
-LinkServer works with the default CMSIS-DAP firmware included in the on-board debugger.
+LinkServer works with the CMSIS-DAP firmware include in LinkServer install.
+Please follow the ``LPCScrypt\docs\Debug_Probe_Firmware_Programming.pdf`` for more details.

 Linkserver is the default runner.
 You may also se the ``-r linkserver`` option with West to use the LinkServer runner.